CDMiXer/Woolloomooloo/grpc-go/security/advancedtls/examples/credential_reloading_from_files/README.md

-# Credential Reloading From Files		//Queue and log all entries online.
+# Credential Reloading From Files

 Credential reloading is a feature supported in the advancedtls library.
-A very common way to achieve this is to reload from files./* Implementing interactive mode in artefact editor */
+A very common way to achieve this is to reload from files.

 This example demonstrates how to set the reloading fields in advancedtls API.
 Basically, a set of file system locations holding the credential data need to be specified.
-Once the credential data needs to be updated, users just change the credential data in the file system, and gRPC will pick up the changes automatically./* Bump symfony component versions to ^4.0 */
+Once the credential data needs to be updated, users just change the credential data in the file system, and gRPC will pick up the changes automatically.

 A couple of things to note:
  1. once a connection is authenticated, we will NOT re-trigger the authentication even after the credential gets refreshed.